Left to Submit Arguments

 • The list of top arguments is not finalized until the argument Evaluation deadline is reached.
 (Learn more)

-• Does Medicare for All increased or decreased mortality rate in the U.S.?
+• Does Medicare for All increase or decrease mortality rate in the U.S.?

 Viewpoint 1/2